 By creating straight-line weakened-planes in concrete, contraction joints “control” the cracking location by inducing cracks at predetermined locations.
 As slabs shrink due to cooling and drying, shrinkage or tensile stresses start building and cracks form at contraction joints because the concrete is weaker or thinner at these locations.
-(Fig. 1).
+(Fig. 1, below).

 Contraction joints are typically installed with jointing tools while the concrete is still plastic or by sawing after the concrete has been finished with either a wet-cut saw or more commonly, an early-entry dry-cut saw.
 For either method, follow these jointing rules to minimize the risk of random or out-of-joint cracking.

 Joint design including the layout is the responsibility of the slab designer.
 For a specified project, the engineer or architect is responsible for designing the joint layout but for unspecified work, the concrete contractor typically becomes the designer.

 Rule #1: Panels formed by contraction joints should be as square as possible.
 The joint layout should divide a large slab into relatively small, square shaped panels.
 Avoid long and narrow panels, L-shaped and T-shape panels.
 The long side should never be larger than 1-1/2 times the short side.
 For better crack control, limit the length of the long side to 1-1/4 times the short side (Fig.2).